ZachariahPJ/scilab-image-processing-toolbox-development/houghlines/README.md

 | `'MinLength'` | Positive scalar | — | Minimum Euclidean length in pixels for a segment to be kept. **Default: 40.** |
 | `lines` | Struct array | — | **Output.** Each element has fields `point1`, `point2`, `theta`, `rho`.
 Returns empty struct if no segments qualify. |

-> **Note:** The total number of input arguments must be 4, 6, or 8.
-Passing 5 or 7 arguments raises an error because property names and values must always come in pairs.

 ---

 ## 5. Test Cases